-Prior to the consummation of the Merger, we financed our operations and capital expenditures primarily through private financing rounds.
 In the future, we may need to raise capital through public or private financing or other arrangements.
 Such financing may not be available on acceptable terms, or at all, and our failure to raise capital when needed could harm our business.
 For example, the global COVID-19 health crisis and related financial impact resulted in significant disruption and volatility of global financial markets.
 Similar pandemics or other disruptions to global markets could adversely impact our ability to access capital.
-In addition, increased interest rates in 2022 and 2023 led to a widespread slowdown in investment and funding opportunities, especially for pre-revenue companies, that is expected to continue in the near-term.
+In addition, increased interest rates in 2022 and 2023 led to a widespread slowdown in investment and funding opportunities, especially for pre-revenue companies.

 We may sell equity securities or debt securities in one or more transactions at prices and in a manner that may materially dilute our current investors.
+For example, in 2024 we sold 46,000,000 shares of our common stock at a price per share of \$5.05 in an underwritten public offering and entered into a Stock Purchase Agreement to issue and sell up to an aggregate of 99,403,579 shares of our common stock to Toyota.
+We also entered into an Equity Distribution Agreement for the sale of up to an additional \$300,000,000 of our common stock in an "at the market" offering.
 Any debt financing, if available, may involve restrictive covenants that could reduce our operational flexibility or profitability.
 Debt financing, if available, may result in a significant financial burden if interest rates remain high for a prolonged period or increase in the future.
 If we cannot raise funds on acceptable terms, we may not be able to grow our business or respond to competitive pressures which may have an adverse impact on our business, financial condition and results of operations.